GoldenDog190/taskmaster/README.md

 * Send messages/ notifications from Firebase to app/ emulator.
 * Track users
 * Add a image from online using an intent filter.
+* Have a location attached to your task.

 ## Daily Change Log: